 We’re here to dispel some of the myths and help you make an informed decision about whether an obstructed view cabin is right for you.
 And where better place to start than with the word itself?

-Let’s start with the word itself – obstructed.
+Obstructed.
 We’ve been programmed over the years to accept ‘obstructed’ as a negative term, but when booking a cruise it takes on a whole new meaning.
-While your view may be interrupted, natural light will still stream into your cabin.
-Obstructed doesn’t mean a cabin reminiscent of a black out!
+While your view may be interrupted, obstructed doesn’t mean blacked out – the complete opposite, in fact!
+Natural light will still stream into your cabin and you’ll have a firm grasp of whether it’s night or day.

 What Causes The Obstruction?

 Obstructed view cabins are necessary.
 A cruise ship sailing without lifeboats is a definite no-no for obvious reasons and no matter how well designed a vessel is, there’s still got to be room for them somewhere.
 These boats are often used as tenders when a cruise ship is unable to dock directly into port, whether that’s because the ship is too big, or difficult weather conditions on the day.